Who was Félix González-Torres

 Untitled – Bed billboards

-González-Torres’ artwork of billboard remained untitled like his other works.
+González-Torres’ billboard artworks remained untitled like his other works.
 1991 marked the same year González-Torres lost Ross Laycock, his lover of 8 years, to an AIDS-related disease.
 González-Torres himself passed away from the same cause in 1996.

 Laycock happened to be a sommelier.
 He was about to complete his BS in Biochemistry with a minor in English Literature.
 He did the whole thing and he was a Renaissance guy.
 And gorgeous also, very gorgeous.
 F*cking hot!
 But intimidating the 1st time around.